digitalocean/doctl/README.md

 By default, `doctl` will load a configuration file from `$XDG_CONFIG_HOME/doctl/config.yaml` if found.
-If the `XDG_CONFIG_HOME` environment variable is not, the path will default to `$HOME/.config/doctl/config.yaml` on Unix like systems, and `%APPDATA%/doctl/config/config.yaml` on Windows.
+If the `XDG_CONFIG_HOME` environment variable is not, the path will default to `$HOME/.config/doctl/config.yaml` on Unix-like systems, and `%APPDATA%/doctl/config/config.yaml` on Windows.

 The configuration file has changed locations in recent versions, and a warning will be displayed if your configuration exists at the legacy location.